 If doing runs isn’t your thing, there are also challenges that you can do.
 Daily and Weekly challenges will help add to your leaderboard score.
 There’s also an Endless Mode that you can sink your teeth into as well.
 If that wasn’t enough, the game supports both local and online co-op.

 Needless to say, 20XX offers a TON of content that plays and feels like a Mega Man X game all while adding new twists to a tried and true formula.
 There’s plenty of reasons to play through the game and enough game modes to keep you coming back for more.
 The customizability in the game is incredible and super in-depth and the fact that nothing is forced and everything is a choice means that while everything is random, you still have a choice to customize your experience.

 In short, pick this one up.
-It’s worth way more than it’s price tag!
+It’s worth way more than it’s the price tag!

 Review Disclosure Statement: This copy of 20xx was provided to us for review purposes.
 For more information on how we review video games and other media/technology, please go review our Review Guideline/Scoring Policy for more info.

 Affiliate Link Disclosure: One or more of the links above contain affiliate links, which means at no additional cost to you, we may receive a commission should you click through and purchase the item.